zachseifts/aegir_deployment/README.md

        -b BuildName               The name of this build -v [6|7]                   The major Drupal version number, either 6 or 7 -w webserver               The Aegir webserver this site will run on Do not include the @server_ prefix.
-Optional.
        -d dbserver                The Aegir database server this site will run on Do not include the @server_ prefix.
-Optional.